-If mold spores get in your nose, you’ll likely experience rhinitis (inflammation of the nasal pathways), watery eyes, and/or post nasal drip.
-If mold spores make their way to your lungs, you’ll experience asthma, shortness of breath, and/or a cough.
+If mold spores get in your nose, you’ll likely experience rhinitis (inflammation of the nasal pathways), watery eyes, and post nasal drip.
+And if mold spores make their way to your lungs, you’ll experience asthma, shortness of breath, and a cough.

 Some patients can have a more serious illness called allergic bronchopulmonary aspergillosis.
 In this condition, there is both an allergic and an inflammatory response to the mold.
-Symptoms may include severe wheezing, coughing and shortness of breath, much like asthma.
-(4)
+And if this is what you are suffering from you may experience severe wheezing, coughing and shortness of breath, much like asthma.

-The symptom picture found in CIRS is far more complex and non-specific.
-All too often, those suffering from undiagnosed CIRS have been told they have fibromyalgia, chronic fatigue, irritable bowel syndrome, and even that their symptoms are all in their head.
-Some of the more common symptoms of CIRS includes:
+The symptoms of CIRS are far more complex and vague than those of a mold allergy.
+All too often, those suffering from undiagnosed mold sickness are told they have fibromyalgia, chronic fatigue, or IBS.
+Some patients are even told that their symptoms are all in their head.
+Some of the more common symptoms of mold sickness include:

 - Muscle Cramps

 - Red Eyes

 - Abdominal Pain